SouzaEduardoAC/souzaeduardoac.github.io/_posts/2020-07-23-encoding-vs-hashing-vs-encryption.md

 >  * Can also be used to compress data in transit or storage
 >  * Should never be used to keep data confidential

-**Hashing** is a one-way transformation of arbirary data into a value of the fixed lenght.
+**Hashing** is a one-way transformation of arbitrary data into a value of the fixed lenght.
 >  * Cryptographic
 >  * Noncryptographic -> should never be used for security related

 **SHA: Chryptographic hashing algorithms** should have the following laws:

->  * Preimage resistance, it's impossible to derive the original message
+>  * Preimage resistance -> it's impossible to derive the original message
 >  * Unpredictability -> the output should be impredictable

 Also having quick computation time, hashing is used to ensure the integrity of data with _digital signatures_ and _TLS certificates_.